The ease of sampling FLUTe’s multi-level system is only

 Carl Keller is the recipient of the 1994 R&D 100 Award for his first flexible liner patent.
 The FLUTe designs have gained recognition with the National Ground Water Association Technology Award in 2008.
-In 1995, Professor John Cherry said, these flexible liners "are the only revolutionary advance in groundwater monitoring that has happened in the last 10 or 15 years".
-And that was 19 years ago.
-FLUTe systems continually evolved and are now used in 12 countries by large corporations, regulatory agencies, and research institutions.
+FLUTe systems have continually evolved and are now used in 12 countries by large corporations, regulatory agencies, and research institutions.
 FLUTe’s unique methods are covered by 19 domestic plus 13 foreign patents with others pending.